 As a federal contractor, you may be wondering how to do business with the Marine Corps bases, installations, and organizations across the United States.
 Here you will find the answer.

-As the USMC is also one of the eight uniformed services of our country, it may seem impossible doing business with its units and facilities, nevertheless, it is perfectly possible if you, as a small business owner, take the adequate, basic steps.
+As the USMC is also one of the eight uniformed services of our country, it may seem impossible to do business with its units and facilities, nevertheless, it is perfectly possible if you, as a small business owner, take the adequate, basic steps.

 Doing business with the Marine Corps